aws-samples/aws-marketplace-metered-container-product/README.md

 git clone https://github.com/aws-samples/aws-marketplace-metered-container-product.git ${PRODUCT_NAME}
 ```

-In the repository we just cloned, find the **build.sh** script.
+In the repository you just cloned, find the **build.sh** script.
 You use this script to manage the sample product development lifecycle.
 To install the rest of the requirements, use the **build.sh** script using the **--requirements** parameter by entering it into Terminal:

 ```bash
 ~/environment/${PRODUCT_NAME}/build.sh --requirements